Afghan art: Fine Art

 Afghanistan fine art was protected during the Taliban times by art masters at the Senai Art School.
 The professors often hid "un-Islamic" paintings from the Taliban when they would visit and inspect.
 Other artists used water color over oil paintings to conceal faces and images not approved by the Taliban.
 Since 2002, the Afghan fine art master painters have been able to conduct many more exhibitions within Central Asia and Europe.
 Their oil and water color paintings are often found in the realism style, as that is what most Afghans prefer.

 Modern Art

 Since the fall of the Taliban in 2001, contemporary art has seen a resurgence in Afghanistan.
 Beginning in 2009, international funding for the arts has flowed into Afghanistan from the United States and Europe.
 In 2012, Kabul-based artist Aman Mojadidi curated a 2012 Documenta exhibit in Kabul which showcased 12 contemporary Afghan artists whose work includes digital photography, textiles, abstract painting, filmmaking and mixed media.
+Many modern pieces are demonstrated through street art and Graffiti, which tend to focus on themes surrounding on women empowerment, terrorism and corruption into public spaces following the removal of the Taliban from major population centers during the War of Afghanistan.